christytan/OCI-GoldenGate/README.md

 - Use OCI CLI commands to work with your Autonomous databases
 - Invoke and use the sqldevweb console
 - Build apex applications on dedicated autonomous database
-- Manage database & performance using SQL Developer Web and Performance Hub
 - Migrate an on-prem application schema using Data Pump
 - Setup live migration of business critical databases using Oracle Goldengate replication
+- Install and configure a workload generator for subsequent labs
+- Manage database performance with Performance Hub
+- Test online scaling capabilities of the autonomous database service
+- Test High Availabilitiy capabilities of the autonomous database service
+- Setup Zero downtime configurations with Transparent Application Continuity
+- Protect your data with Database Vault
+- Recover from user errors using flashback recovery
+- Setup monitoring events and notifications

 <!-- # How to Get Your Free Cloud Trial Account
 Please click on the following link to create your <a class=“trial-link” href="https://myservices.us.oraclecloud.com/mycloud/signup?language=en&sourceType=:ex:tb:::RC_NAMK181011P00041:ATPHOL&SC=:ex:tb:::RC_NAMK181011P00041:ATPHOL&pcode=NAMK181011P00041" target="_trial">Free Account</a>, and complete all the required steps to get your free Oracle Cloud Trial Account.
 When you complete the registration process you'll receive a $300 credit that will enable you to complete the lab for free.
 Additionally, you'll have 1000s of hours left over to continue to explore the Oracle Cloud.